Automorphisms of procongruence curve and pants complexes: Introduction

 More precisely, the natural action of $\kG(S)$ on $\kC_P(S)$ factors through a homomorphism $\Inn(\kG(S))\to\Aut(\kC_P(S))$, which is injective for $d(S)>1$.
 Then, the main result of the paper is that, in analogy with what happens in the topological setting, this map has cofinite image (cf.\ Theorem \ref{completepantsrigidity}):

 \begin{customtheorem}{A} For $S\neq S_{1,2}$ a connected hyperbolic surface such that $d(S)>1$, there is an exact sequence:

-where $O(S)$ is the finite set of $\G(S)$-orbits of $(d(S)-1)$-multicurves.
+where $O(S)$ is the finite set of the topological types of $(d(S)-1)$-multicurves on $S$.
 For $S$ of type $(1,2)$, the group $\Aut(\kC_P(S_{1,2}))$ must be replaced with the subgroup of those automorphisms preserving the set of separating curves. \end{customtheorem}